Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2022.

 The camera is a highlight: it's powerful enough to give great results and simple enough to point and shoot.
 Its screen might not be OLED but it still produces a great picture, and the audio quality is nothing short of superb.
 Oh, and it runs on the same processor as the 11 Pro and Pro Max, so you shouldn't notice any difference in performance.

-If you need a big screen and/or a more advanced camera, consider the more expensive models.
-But for the vast majority of us, the iPhone 11 is the best value iPhone from Apple's 2019 range.
+If you need a big screen and/or a more advanced camera, consider a newer, pricier model.
+But for many of us, the iPhone 11 is the best value iPhone from Apple's 2019 range.

 Read the full Apple iPhone 11 review

 Apple's second iPhone SE follows in the footsteps of 2016's original, with improvements across the board.
 While the original was basically an iPhone 6S in an iPhone 5S's casing, the 2020 SE takes an iPhone 8 shell and crams in slightly improved innards.
 Namely: the newer A13 Bionic processor, more advanced camera shooting (with portrait mode and better HDR) and the option of 256GB of storage.

 It's a doozy.
 While admittedly not quite as impressive as later iPhones, it still gives you that classic iPhone experience, and for a lot less money.

 The LCD screen is decent, the audio impressive, and it has the best user interface and app selection available on any handset.
 If you want the best iPhone available, this isn't it.
 But if you want a taste of the full iPhone experience for a fraction of the price of Apple's newer handsets, this is the phone for you.